-No procurement shall commence without there being sufficient budget available for the Works, Supplies or Services being procured, or an outside body providing grant for the procurement of Works, Supplies or Services having given a binding commitment to the Council to provide those funds.
+No procurement shall commence without there being sufficient budget available the Works, Supplies or Services being procured, or an outside body providing grant for the procurement of Works, Supplies or Services having given a binding commitment to the Council to provide those funds.

-Further, for all procurements above £5,000 the Project Officer shall first consider and agree with the Procurement Manager:
+Further, for all procurements above £25,000 the Project Officer shall first consider and agree with the Corporate Procurement Manageran approach to the procurement that is most likely to achieve the procurement's intended outcomes and objectives, having regard, therefore, to such matters as:

-- Whether the procurement may be of interest to any other public body such that an invitation to join in the procurement should be extended to that other organisation; and - a timetable for the project.
+- Whether the procurement may be of interest to any other public body such that an invitation to join in the procurement should be extended to that other organisation; and a timetable for the project. the likely total cost of the project; the amount and source of the money earmarked for it;